 Atlanta Doula Connect (ADC) is an Emory University Urban Health Initiative (UHI) project developed to assist low-wealth adults and teens through labor and delivery with volunteer doula support.
 Volunteer doulas and expectant mothers sign up to be matched by our staff.
 The chosen doula will later guide the expectant mother through the labor and delivery.

-Maternal mortality is defined as the death of a woman during pregnancy or within one year of the end of pregnancy.
+Maternal mortality is defined as death during pregnancy or within one year of the end of pregnancy.
 Unfortunately, Georgia has one of the worst maternal mortality rates in the United States, with low-wealth and people of color suffering the most.
 ADC aims to reduce these rates by providing expectant mothers in need with doula support.

 Carolyn Aidman, PhD, CLD, develops programs, engages, and mentors Emory and other universities’ faculty, staff, student, and community members as volunteers, interns, and Fellows.
 She attracts them to initiatives such as Atlanta Doula Connect.